Yetenol/Cheat-Sheet/powershell/input.md

 > `^` Start of line;  `$` End of line;  `.*` ≥0 character(s);  `.+` ≥0 character(s);  `\w*` Any word;  `\S*` Any non-whitespace;
 > `\s*` Any whitespace;  `(.*)` Unnamed group;     `(?<user>.*)` Named group called user

-Example: search for lines starting with _user_
+In the following, lines are searched for that begin with the word `user`, case-insensitive:
 ```powershell
 $pattern = "(?i)^user"
 ```

-- find the lines of **all** occurrences of the pattern
+- Find the lines of **all** occurrences of the pattern:

   ```powershell
   $captures = foreach ($_ in $lines) {